Jersey-Electricity-plc/intsys-issues/.github/ISSUE_TEMPLATE/bug-report---use-this-template-to-report-a-bug---do-**not**-use-a-blank-issue.md

 ---
-name: Bug report
+name: Bug report - Use THIS template to report a BUG.
+DO **NOT** USE A BLANK ISSUE
 about: Create a report to help us improve
 title: ''
-labels: bug
+labels: bug, enhancement
 assignees: ''

 ---